Dinhillel/pythonProject/README.md

 ├── model.py                # The file where you made changes to the model and dataset ├── modules.xml             # Another file you added

+A Python-based project for fine-tuning the T5 model on a summarization task using the Hugging Face transformers library.
+The project uses the XSum dataset to train a model that generates summaries from text articles.

+Key Features:

+T5 model fine-tuning for text summarization.
+PyTorch and Hugging Face transformers for NLP.
+XSum dataset integration.